-“Thanks for helping me think through this”, “I feel so much better now that I have this plan”, “What a great suggestion.
+“Thanks for helping me think through this”, “I feel so much better now”, “What a great suggestion.
 That makes so much sense”…people have been telling me things like this my whole life.
-However, it wasn’t until I got Bell’s Palsy in 2013 that I really began to think about what the hell my purpose was and whether I’m happy or just going thru the motions.
+However, it wasn’t until I got Bell’s Palsy in 2013 that I really began to think about what the hell my purpose was and whether I’m actually happy or just going through the motions.

-Waking with one side of your face paralyzed really does change things!
+Waking up with one side of your face paralyzed really does change things!

-I decided to leave my comfortable job at PBS and try to turn the consulting I was doing on the side into a full-time effort.
-I always wanted to be an entrepreneur and now I had the motivation like never before.
+I decided to leave my comfortable job at PBS and pursue the brand development consulting I was doing on the side, full-time.
+I always wanted to be an entrepreneur and now I had motivation like never before.
 Everyone told me I was crazy to quit my job.
 But I did.
 So what happened next?
 I soared to success in a year?
 No. Not even close.

 Shit hit the fan.

 When I left my job, I had no back up plan, $10,000 in my bank account and didn’t really know how to run a business.
 I lost absolutely everything.

 I ended up moving back in with my family, picked up smoking again, and worked hard to figure out my purpose.
 I was desperate.
 So, I began to read voraciously.
 Something I had always enjoyed doing.
 Reading has always been my first love, so in this time of desperation, I returned to it.